PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DexRecFinder.md

    - Adjust cursor to be over Pokédex
    - Press 'B' to exit the menu
 5. You must be in the overworld (not inside the menu)
-6. Start the program in the [Change Grip/Order Menu](https://github.com/PokemonAutomation/SwSh-Arduino/wiki/Appendix:-ChangeGripOrderMenu)
+6. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.

    > The program will repeatedly date-skip and view the Pokédex.
 It has two operating modes:
    > 1. No feedback.
 If you do not select a game language or a desired Pokémon, you must watch it and manually stop it when you see what you want.